apos/rapid-bulky-wshc-by-apos/README.md

 - Again: probably it is wise to have a look into the starter [thread on OnStep chat](https://onstep.groups.io/g/main/message/51440) like mentioned above.

 This is work in progress, here and in the OnStep SHC source code (tree main).
 Until now it is limited to special hardware.

+### Platform.io

+I use the Visual Studio code plugin for [platform.io](https://platform.io).
+If you do this you need:

+- special platformio.ini (see platfomr.io dir)
+- remame SmartHandController.ino to SmartHandController.cpp
+- know how to use platform.io (I can and will not give support on this)

 ## 3D-printer models